 There are no regulatory bodies telling equine feed manufactures which method or equation to use to estimate energy content of feed.
 This means companies can use whatever system they want to predict DE and this can potentially be very misleading to the end user.
 A feed could be represented as a low energy feed when in fact it is not.

 This inconsistency in standardization and prediction of energy content of feedstuffs undermines the selection of horse feeds based solely on the energy content of the feeds.
-It also makes it virtually impossible to com-pare energy contents of feeds be-tween different manufacturers.
-Therefore DE values should not be relied upon when making decisions about what feed is right for your horse.
+It also makes it virtually impossible to compare energy contents of feeds between different manufacturers.
+Therefore DE values should not be relied upon when making decisions about which feed is right for your horse.

 Other balances relating to energy sources in the diet should be considered when selecting feeds for individuals including:

-Sufficient carbohydrate to help maintain ample energy without overloading the digestive capacity of the horse or causing metabolic disturbances.
+Sufficient carbohydrates to help maintain ample energy without overloading the digestive capacity of the horse or causing metabolic disturbances.